Mo-Sys Engineering Ltd Data Privacy Notice

 We use different methods to collect data from and about you including:

 - Directly – You may give us your personal data by filling in forms or by corresponding with us by post, phone, email or otherwise.
-This includes personal data you provide when you apply for our products or services, create an account using our website, sign up for our newsletter, requesting information via the contact form on our website.
+This includes personal data you provide when you apply for our products or services, register for a customer account, sign up for our newsletter or request information via the contact form on our website.

 - Indirectly – Collecting data for statistical purposes.